dharc-org/chad-ap/process/development/03/formal-competency-questions.md

 ```

 ## CQ_3.2
-Return the tools and their types used in processing activities.
+What are the tools and their types used in processing activities?

 ```SPARQL
 PREFIX ex: <http://purl.org/changes/process/development/03/data/>